 You can take stunning orchid pictures even if you're a beginner photographer.
-Orchids come in all colours, shapes and sizes.
+Whatever your favorite colour... there's an orchid for you.
+They come in all colours, shapes and sizes.

 Your friends' gardens might be a good place to get some orchid pictures.